goffinet/packer-kvm/builder/README.md

 # How-to

-How-to create a on-time cloud server to build all the images of this reposirory and push them to a block storage.
+How-to create a one-time cloud server to build all the images of this reposirory and push them to an object storage.

-The example is based on the Scaleway provider and can publish 12 images in 35 minutes.

 ```bash
 sudo apt update && sudo apt -y upgrade